Pembrokeshire protestors join Extinction Rebellion rally in central London

 "So we've organised accommodation in a hostel for those who can stay on.
 But we’ve been overwhelmed by the response."

-Philippa Gibson, who volunteers at the Oxfam shop in Cardigan, said: “From my work, I’m very aware of how it is often it is those in the developing world who feel the effects of climate change first and most deeply.
+Philippa Gibson, who volunteers at the Oxfam shop in Cardigan, said: “From my work, I’m very aware of how it is those in the developing world who feel the effects of climate change first and most deeply.

 “I’ve been helping to distribute leaflets about the demonstration and I find that so many people are deeply concerned about the climate.